Rushi0508/GetThatDoc/README.md

 ## Purpose

-- So nowadays the students do not the notes which they really need and there is no proper source from where they can get notes whether its hand-written or typed.
+- So nowadays the students do not get the notes which they really need and there is no proper source from where they can get notes whether its hand-written or typed.